ChenFengling/ChenFengling.github.io/_pages/about.md

 Welcome to Chen Lab at China Agricultural University.

-We are interested in applying statistical or machine-learning methods in genetic and epigenetic studies.
+We are interested in applying bioinformatics or machine-learning methods in genetic and epigenetic studies.
 Currently, We mainly focus on
-1) developing novel statistical methods to analyze and explore multi-omic data including single-cell omics data, as well as
-2) using molecular biology, genomics, and bioinformatics methods to explore gene regulation networks in early embryo development.
+1) using molecular biology, genomics, and bioinformatics methods to explore gene regulation networks in early embryo development.
+2) developing novel statistical or machine-learning methods to analyze and explore multi-omic data including single-cell omics data.

+We warmly welcome both wet and dry lab students and postdocs to join the lab！

 <meta http-equiv="Content-Type" content="text/html;charset=utf-8">